jeffwright13/pytest-oof/docs/api.md

 # Initialize with your database path
 analyzer = TestDataAnalyzer("path/to/your/test_results.db")

-# Get a list of all SUTs
+# Get a list of all SUTs (each test session requires a valid SUT ID)
 suts = analyzer.get_all_suts()

 # Get statistics for a specific SUT
 stats = analyzer.get_sut_stats(sut_id="my-service")

+# Note: All test results will have an associated SUT ID
+# There is no concept of "tests without a SUT" in pytest-oof
 ```

 ## API Reference